lusorio/toll-parking-library/readme.md

  A configuration file [application.properties](https://github.com/lusorio/toll-parking-library/blob/master/src/main/resources/application.properties) is provided in the src/main/resources directory.

+ #### Parking slots

+ An example dataset is provided in [data.sql](https://github.com/lusorio/toll-parking-library/blob/master/src/main/resources/data.sql) which contains a list of existing parking slots.

  #### Parking rate policy

  In order to configure the parking rate policy por a given parking lot, change the value of the property ``tpl.ratepolicy.type`` to the desired one.
 Current implementations are: